AU-DIS/ConQA/repro-kit/README.md

   * gptj6-abs: conceptual rephrased queries for ConQA.
   * gptj6-nonabs: descriptive rephrased queries for ConQA.
   * coco5k: queries for the coco5k dataset.
 It can be used only with coco5k dataset.
+  * ecir23: queries for the ecir23 dataset.
+It can be used only with ecir23 dataset.

 To run all the reported experiments execute `replicability_exp.sh` and `reproducibility_exp.sh` for the replicability and reproducibilit experiments respectively.